lonewolf19991/cow_first_co_contest/README.md

-# Commander Wars 1st CO Contest
+# Commander Wars 1st CO Contest (Project by fans and for fans, not officially endorsed by the Commander Wars development team)

 ## CO Creators
 - Sourdreemurr (Mina)